Does Your Dog Need a Massage?

-Help your dog stay fit and flexible with these massage and stretch techniques.
+Help your dog stay fit and flexible with these stretch techniques by a certified pet strength and conditioning specialist.

 Be gentle, patient and attentive.